 Bar is also a dining establishment that is known for serving alcoholic beverages to its customers.
 Bars are more commonly seen in US and other western countries than in Britain where pubs are seen more commonly.
 Bars are classy places for entertainment that serve the purpose of nightclub at some places.
 There are chairs placed inside bars where customers sit and enjoy their drinks.
 There is usually entertainment in the form of large LCD screens though, in some bars live entertainment is provided in the form of rock bands.
 Some bars employ the services of a DJ too, to attract more clients.
 To encourage customers at odd hours, bars provide discounts and refer to these times as happy hours.

-• Pub is a short form of Public House and is an establishment that is commonly seen in Britain and other countries with British influence.
+Pub: Pub is a short form of Public House and is an establishment that is commonly seen in Britain and other countries with British influence.

-• Bar is a word that is more common in US and other western countries.
+Bar: Bar is a word that is more common in US and other western countries.

-• Pubs have food, in addition to drinks.
+Pub: Pubs have food, in addition to drinks.

-• Bars are seen more in cities than pubs that were once gathering places in small places like villages.
+Pub: Pubs were once gathering places in small places like villages.

 1. Pub Montmartre, 11 Rue Joseph de Maistre, 75018 Paris 2011 By Thomas sauzedde (Montmartre_Pub_Crawl-33 Uploaded by Paris 17) [CC BY 2.0], via Wikimedia Commons